ThorsHamster/smarthome/README.md

 *   Notification if insulin pump has an not acknowledge message
 *   Notification if blood glucose level is under a specified value (as a warning)
 *   Notification if blood glucose level is supposed to get low (as a prediction)
+*   Automatic turn on of shelly plug (lamp) if medtronic alarm gets not acknowledged before timeout

 ## Screenshots